ShadBalti/GitHub-Profile-Viewer/README.md

 ### Ready to contribute?

 We welcome your ideas and improvements!
 For major changes, please open an issue first to discuss.
-Check out our detailed [CONTRIBUTING][CONTRIBUTING.md] guide for all the guidelines.
+Check out our detailed [CONTRIBUTING](CONTRIBUTING.md) guide for all the guidelines.

 ### Open source for all:

 This project embraces the spirit of open collaboration under the MIT License.
-See the [LICENSE] file for full details.
+See the [LICENSE](LICENSE) file for full details.

 **Explore, visualize, and contribute!
 Let's empower the developer community together.**